Advanced Courses

 16-24 hours

 This is an advanced first aid course.
-The purpose of the American Red Cross Responding to Emergencies program is to help students recognize and respond appropriately to cardiac, breathing and first aid emergencies.
+The American Red Cross Responding to Emergencies program trains students recognize and respond appropriately to cardiac, breathing and first aid emergencies.
 The courses in this program teach students the knowledge and skills needed to give immediate care to an injured or ill person and to decide whether advanced medical care is needed.
 It is a more in-depth course than Standard First Aid.

 RTE can be bundled with CPR/AED and/or Bloodborne Pathogens.
 Please ask for details.